Procedure for driver's license

 Persons with a foreign driver's license can continue to use this driver's license for a length of time that is dependent on the country where it was obtained.
 Please find here more information regarding foreign driver's licenses.

 - Holders of a foreign driver's license issued by one of the EU or EVA countries can drive in the Netherlands for a period of 15 years (or if it is valid for a shorter period of 15 years, until the expiration date).
 This is for the categories AM, A1, A2, A, B and BE.
 If it does expire, you can exchange your foreign driver's license for a Dutch one at your local Town Hall.
 For the categories C1, C, D1, D, C1E, CE, D1E and DE there is a maximum of five (5) years from the date of issue.
-Please find here RDW information English site
+Please find here the information from the RDW:

 - Holders of a foreign driver's license not issued in the Netherlands, the former Netherlands Antillen, Aruba, or one of the EU/EVA countries, can drive with their driver's license for a maximum of six (6) months after being registered to live in the Netherlands.
 Also, you must have lived in the issuing country for at least 185 days in the year of issue of the driving license.